-The Uniting Amendment is the comprehensive amendment to the Constitution written by the citizens of the United States.
+The Uniting Amendment is the crowdsourced amendment to the Constitution written by the citizens of the United States.
 The document establishes a stable foundation to help rebuild our country.

 - Establishes a simple tax system with a low rate and no exemptions that provides more than enough revenue

 - Ends poverty and hunger, and provides healthcare for those in need with a simple, single fund – at less cost than what we pay now

 - Eliminates arbitrary regulation so people can exercise the liberty to pursue their chosen trade or profession

 - Keeps guns out of the hands of violent criminals

 - Preserves the Second Amendment with the right to carry, use, transport, transfer, buy or sell guns or other weapons